 Bitcoin is a blockchain platform that uses the Proof-of-Work consensus algorithm.
 Moreover, the blockchain has a public distributed ledger based on the principle of hashing encryption.

-When you hire crypto developers for your Bitcoin project, they must be familiar with hashing encryption.
 Every block on Bitcoin has a hash value.
 It forms the digital signature for the block.
 The developers should also know how to use different hashing algorithms like SHA-256 and RIPEMD-160.

 Required Coding Skills